Amrita Learning App for adult literacy enters finals of major global contest

 July 5, 2018 - New Orleans, USA

-A learning app for adults with low literacy skills developed by Amrita Vishwa Vidyapeetham has entered the finals of the Barbara Bush Foundation Adult Literacy XPRIZE in the US, earning the top private Indian university $100,000 in prize money.
+An Android app for adults with low literacy skills developed by Amrita Vishwa Vidyapeetham has entered the finals of the Barbara Bush Foundation Adult Literacy XPRIZE in the US, earning the top private Indian university $100,000 in prize money.
 Amrita Learning App is available for free download at the Google Play Store.

 Only five teams from around the world could enter the finals.
 The Amrita Learning App has been created by an 18-member team from the Amrita Center for Research in Advanced Technologies for Education (Amrita CREATE).
 The final winner, to be announced next year, stands to win a $3 million grand prize.

 This prestigious global competition is awarded to institutions for development of apps that would lead to the greatest increase in literacy skills among adult learners over the course of 12 months.
 The five finalists were announced at the 2018 American Library Association (ALA) Annual Conference and Exhibition in New Orleans.

 “We are absolutely thrilled to be selected as a finalist in the Adult Literacy XPRIZE.
 It was Amrita Chancellor Sri Mata Amritanandamayi’s vision of ‘quality education for all’ that motivated us to develop the app and compete,” said Dr. Prema Nedungadi, the head of AmritaCREATE.

 “Reading is one of the golden keys that can break the cycle of dependence, depression and incarceration among adults.
 We are happy to know that learning apps which have entered the finals will be widely distributed in the US and elsewhere.”

 The Amrita team has created a personalized learning app along with engaging, culturally appropriate e-content linked to life skills.
 It provides instructions to adult learners from alphabets to the fifth standard reading level.